 - 1 pound ground beef

-- 3/4 tsp kosher salt
+- 3/4 teaspoon kosher salt

-- 1/2 tsp black pepper
+- 1/2 teaspoon black pepper

-- 2 Tbsp hoisin sauce
+- 2 Tablespoon hoisin sauce

-- 2 Tbsp reduced sodium soy sauce
+- 2 Tablespoon reduced sodium soy sauce

-- 2 Tbsp granulated sugar
+- 2 Tablespoon granulated sugar

-- 1/2 Tbsp rice vinegar
+- 1/2 Tablespoon rice vinegar

-- 1 tsp mined garlic
+- 1 garlic clove, minced

-- 1/2 tsp minced ginger
+- 1/2 teaspoon minced ginger

 - 8 mini brioche buns

-- Rice bran oil or vegetable oil, as needed
+- rice bran oil or vegetable oil, as needed

 - 1 cup sliced Persian cucumbers, about 1/4-inch thick

-- 1/2 Tbsp granulated sugar
+- 1/2 Tablespoon granulated sugar

-- 1/2 tsp kosher salt
+- 1/2 teaspoon kosher salt

 Mix together ground beef, salt and pepper.
 Set aside.

 To make burger glaze: combine hoisin sauce, soy sauce, sugar, rice vinegar, garlic and ginger.
 Stir together and let sit for 10-15 minutes.

 Meanwhile, divide seasoned ground beef into 8 equal patties.
 Heat up a heavy cast iron skillet over medium high heat.
 Brush with oil.
 (I prefer to use rice brain oil because it has a high smoke temperature.)